-1 E.S.
-Timespies of effective communication Practical observation To pass, the following must be evidenced To gain a distinction PE6.
-PE7.
-Brief the team on required activities, setting realistic work objectives Communicate effectively with team, customers and other departments/stakeholders PE8.
-Plan activities to maximise time and available resources Ensure communications are efficient, understood and resultant actions undertaken at the appropriate time Professional discussion То ра To pass, the following must be evidenced To gain a distinction
+Practical observation

-To pass, the following must be evidenced To gain a distinction PE10.
-Provide examples of how staff are managed effectively in line with legal PE12.
-Provides mentorship to team members with requirements and organisation's policies and procedures, including measurable improvements to the motivation, training and development of teams and individuals performance of individuals and the team PE11.
+To pas ss, the following must be evidenced To gai n a distinction PE6.
+Brief the team on required activities, setting realistic work PE8.
+Plan activities to maximise time and available resources objectives PE9.
+Ensure communications are efficient, understood and PE7.
+Communicate effectively with team, customers and other resultant actions undertaken at the appropriate time departments/ stakeholders Professiona l discus sion To pass, the following must be evidenced To gain a distinction PE10.
+Provide examples of how staff are managed effectively in line PE12.
+Provides mentorship to team members with measurable with legal requirements and organisation's policies and improvements to the performance of individuals and the procedures, including motivation, training and development team of teams and individuals PE11.
 Provide evidence to show you have been part of the effective planning and review in the team